China’s Health Food Market

 China’s health food market first emerged in the 1980s.
-According to the National Food Safety Standard – Health Foods, health food refers to food products which claim to have specific health functions or supplement vitamins or minerals intake.
-Health food is suitable for consumption by specific groups of people and regulates human body functions, but is not used for the purpose of treating disease.
+According to the National Food Safety Standard – Health Foods, health food refers to food products that claim to have specific health functions or supplement vitamins or minerals intake.
+Health food is suitable for consumption by specific groups of people and regulates human body functions, but is not used for the purpose of treating diseases.
 Furthermore, such food should not pose any acute, sub-acute or chronic hazard.

 Classification of health food:

-(a) Two categories
+1. Two categories

-Food with specific health functions: Food that shares common properties with general food that regulates human body functions, but is not used for treating diseases and is suitable for consumption by specific groups of people.
+- Food with specific health functions: Food that shares common properties with general food that regulates human body functions, but is not used for treating diseases and is suitable for consumption by specific groups of people.

-Nutritional supplements: These products supplement nutrients, with vitamins and minerals as major ingredients.
+- Nutritional supplements: These products supplement nutrients, with vitamins and minerals as major ingredients.
 They include single-ingredient and multi-ingredient nutritional supplements.

-(b) Three types
+2. Three types

-Modern health food: This refers to health products, which use nutrients or supplements as major ingredients.
+- Modern health food: This refers to health products, which use nutrients or supplements as major ingredients.